 Maintenance plays a crucial role in establishing smooth business operations at every facility.
-Businesses that can’t (or do not want to) take care of their physical assets will look to outsource maintenance work.
+Businesses that can’t (or don’t want to) take care of their physical assets directly will outsource their maintenance work.
 And you can’t do that without signing some type of maintenance contract.

-To understand what makes a good contract and how to negotiate one, we first need to discuss what are the ideal circumstances for outsourcing maintenance work.
+To understand what makes a good contract and how to negotiate one, we first need to discuss the ideal circumstances for outsourcing maintenance work.
 Let’s get started.

 What is a service maintenance contract?